nepi-engine/nepi_rui/README.md

         roslaunch numurus_rui test_camera.launch DEVICE:=/dev/video1

-Note: If you get the error `ros.gscam: no element "v4l2src"` install gstreammer plugin with this

-        sudo apt install gstreamer0.10-plugins-good

 ## Production

 TODO(Luke) ask Josh / Dave what the official steps to add rosbridge / other dependencies to the device's ROS installation